Driving in Turkey: Everything You Need to Know in 2024

 This is bad enough if you are in the back of a taxi, let alone if you are the one driving the vehicle and dealing with infuriated drivers around you.
 Using the Istanbul metro is a much preferable option.

-If you plan on driving cross-country however, or you will be visiting the gorgeous towns along the Black sea coast or the hiking trails of Cappadocia, a rental car can make your life much easier.
+If you plan on driving cross-country however, or you will be visiting the gorgeous towns along the Black sea coast or the hiking trails of Cappadocia for sightseeing, a rental car can make your life much easier.

 Requirements for driving in Turkey